Dunfermline and District Tramways

 Uniforms

-Conductors were issued with single-breasted jackets with five buttons, two breast pockets (with button closures), epaulettes and upright collars; motormen on the other hand wore double-breasted 'lancer-style' tunics with two rows of five buttons (narrowing from top to bottom).
-Both styles included epaulettes and upright collars; although rather unusually, the latter did not bear any insignia, the epaulettes did, have an employee number, in individual numerals, at right angles to the shoulder.
-Headgear took the form of military-style caps with tensioned crowns (tops); these bore standard, off-the-shelf, script-lettering grade badges — either Conductor or Motorman — along with a small shield-shaped badge of unknown pattern.
-The latter only appears to have been worn for a few years, disappearing before the Great War, along with the epaulettes.
-Other than this, the uniforms appear to have remained unchanged right through to closure in 1937.
+Conductors were issued with single-breasted jackets with five buttons, two breast pockets (with button closures), epaulettes and stand-up collars; motormen on the other hand wore double-breasted lancer-style tunics with five pairs of buttons (narrowing from top to bottom).
+Both styles included epaulettes and stand-up collars; although the latter did not bear any insignia, the epaulettes did, having an employee number, in individual numerals, at right angles to the shoulder.
+Headgear took the form of tensioned-crowns peaked caps; these bore standard, off-the-shelf, script-lettering grade badges, either 'Conductor' or 'Motorman'.
+Although a few photographs show a small badge being worn above the script-lettering grade badges, these were probably military in origin, as this was common practice during and after the Great War.
+Other than the loss of the epaulette's after the Great War, the uniforms appear to have remained unchanged right through to closure in 1937.

-Tramcar staff were also issued with double-breasted greatcoats with high, fold-over collars; these appear to have been wholly without badges of any kind.
+Tramcar staff were also issued with double-breasted greatcoats with high, fold-over collars; these appear to have been totally devoid of insignia.

-Inspectors wore standard 'tramway' uniforms for this grade, comprising single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and a slit pocket, all edged in material of a finer quality than the main jacket.
-The jackets had upright collars which bore the grade — Inspector — in embroidered script lettering.
-At least one photo indicates that the lower jacket sleeves bore a chevron (of a finer material); whether this was a standard adornment or recognition for long service (or similar) is currently unclear.
-Caps were in a military style with a script lettering Inspector badge, on a hat band, again embroidered.
-Although they were presumably also issued with overcoats, photographs showing these have yet to come to light.
+Inspectors wore standard tramway uniforms for this grade, comprising single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and a slit pocket, all edged in material of a finer quality than the main body of the jacket.
+The jackets had stand-up collars that bore the grade — 'Inspector' — in embroidered script lettering.
+At least one photograph indicates that the lower jacket sleeves bore a chevron of a finer material.
+Caps were of the tensioned-crown type with a glossy peak; they bore a script-lettering grade badge — 'Inspector' — embroidered on a hat band.
+Although senior staff were presumably also issued with overcoats, photographs showing these have yet to come to light.
 A change was made to a more modern style of uniform, probably in the late 1920s or early 1930s.
-Jackets were now double-breasted with two rows of four dark-coloured buttons and lapels; the upper part of the latter (the collars) bore the grade — Inspector — in embroidered script lettering, as did the military-style caps, which were unchanged.
+The jackets were now double-breasted with four pairs of dark-coloured buttons and lapels; the collars bore the grade — 'Inspector' — in embroidered script lettering, as did the caps, which were unchanged.

 Although a shield-shaped inspector's badge has survived (see below), it is unclear whether it was ever worn by D&DTCo inspectors, as it is completely absent from the photographic record.
 Furthermore, it has a very curious American styling (with stars!) that is completely unlike any other cap badge issued by a UK tramway operator.
 Why it was made is currently a mystery.

-In common with many tramway systems, the D&DTCo employed female staff during the Great War to replace men lost to the armed forces, but only as conductresses.
+In common with many tramway systems, the D&DTCo employed female staff during the Great War to replace men lost to the armed forces, but only as conductresses. the first of these ladies commencing work in September 1915.
 At the end of the war, instead of releasing them, as did the overwhelmingly majority of UK tramway operators, the D&DTCo continued to employ them right through until closure, with the photographic record strongly suggesting that the entire conducting staff in the 1920s and 1930s were female.
-It is unclear why the ladies were kept on, but as other local systems did the same (e.g., Wemyss and Kirkcaldy), perhaps there was a shortage of working men in the Fife coalfield.
-Photographs show these ladies wearing a rather motley assortment of topcoats (some informal, some clearly male issues, and some specifically for the ladies).
-It is unclear what jackets, if any, they wore underneath.
-At some point, possibly in the 1920s, the company appears to have standardised on a long, double-breasted coat with high fold-over collars and epaulettes, though seemingly without insignia of any kind.
-A baggy cap with a glossy peak was also issued around this time.
-Many photos clearly show cap badges being worn — by both tram and bus conductresses — but the varying forms strongly suggest that they were regimental sweetheart badges.
+It is unclear why the ladies were kept on, but as other local systems did the same (e.g., those in Wemyss and Kirkcaldy), there was perhaps a shortage of men in the Fife coalfield who were prepared to work on the trams.
+Photographs always show these ladies wearing a rather motley assortment of topcoats (some informal, but others clearly company issued), so it is unclear what jackets, if any, they wore underneath.
+At some point, possibly during the Great War, the company appears to have issued single-breasted topcoats with metal buttons, high fold-over collars, and epaulettes, but curiously, no formal hat.
+The single-breasted topcoats were eventually superseded by double-breasted topcoats, with baggy peaked motor caps also being issued; unlike the male caps, the latter appear to have borne a small badge, details of which remain unknown, though they may simply have been regimental badges.

 Further reading